-In this episode of Cowen Insights, Natasha Franck, Founder & CEO of EON, joins Cowen’s Retail and Luxury Analyst, Oliver Chen.
+In this episode of TD Cowen’s Retail Visionaries Podcast Series, Natasha Franck, Founder & CEO of EON, joins Cowen’s Retail and Luxury Analyst, Oliver Chen.
 Together they explore the inevitable merger of the digital and physical worlds in the future of retail and discuss EON’s mission to change the way consumers buy, sell, own, and connect with products by bringing physical goods to the cloud with digital ID’s.

 Press play to listen to the podcast.